 Integral Child Restraint Systems that can be used forward facing only shall have the following label permanently attached on the part hosting the child and visible to the person installing the child:

 The manufacturer shall be permitted to include the word "months" to explain the symbol "M" in the label.
-The word "months" should be in a language commonly spoken in the country or countries where the vehicle is [registered].
+The word "months" should be in a language commonly spoken in the country or countries where the vehicle is registered.
 More than one language is allowed.

 Minimum label size 40 x 40 mm